Kosmorro/kosmorro/README.md

 Kosmorro is available [on PyPI](https://pypi.org/project/kosmorro/), a repository dedicated to Python.
 First, install `python-pip` on your system and invoke the following command: `pip install kosmorro`.

-#### Windows, macOS
+#### macOS

+Currently, macOS does not provide Python 3, so you will first have to install it.
+If you don't have it, first install [HomeBrew](https://formulae.brew.sh), then install Python 3: `brew install python`.

+This will install Python 3 and its PIP on your system.
+Note that their executables are called `python3` and `pip3`.
+Now, you can install Kosmorro with your PIP: `pip3 install kosmorro`.

+#### Windows

-Kosmorro being at an early-stage development, Windows and macOS are not supported officially for now.
+Kosmorro being at an early-stage development, Windows is not supported officially for now.

 ### Development environment